soobinkiki/justin-portfolio/README.md

 # Justin Park / Frond End Developer
 - This is the first ever my personal portfolio website (v1.0).
-Developed using HTML, CSS, Bootstrap, and React.js.
+Developed using HTML5, CSS3, Bootstrap4, and React.js.
+- Portfolio (v1.1) is now released.
+Updates: Implementation of SASS
 # Hello, Recruiter!
 - Looking for a new opportunity.
 - LinkedIn? here's the link: